bengthedberg/Cryptography/HybridWithSignature/README.md

 2 - Generate a random 128 bit initialization vector.
 3 - Encrypt the message using the Session Key and the IV.
 4 - Create a HMAC using the session key as the authentication code and HASH the encrypted message.
-5 - Use the senders private key to sign the HMAC Hah.
+5 - Use the senders private key to sign the HMAC Hash.

 The hybrid solution will use asymmetric encryption to protect the session key above.